tyronyiu/Uni/MGT345/2019-02-04-continued.md

 Some standards used in background investigations have potential to violate equal employment opportunity and affirmative action laws.
-When HR management practices eliminate substantial numbers of minority or women applicants *(prima facie evidence)*, then the burden of prof is on the employer to show that the practice is job related.
+When HR management practices eliminate substantial numbers of minority or women applicants *(prima facie evidence)*, then the burden of proof is on the employer to show that the practice is job related.